timebertt/masters-thesis-controller-sharding/content/50-implementation.md

 ## Sharder Components {#sec:impl-sharder}

-The sharder runs several components including controllers and webhooks that facilitate the core logic of the sharding mechanism.
+The sharder runs several components, including controllers and webhooks, that facilitate the core logic of the sharding mechanism.

 The `ClusterRing` controller is responsible for configuring the sharder webhooks.
-For every `ClusterRing` object it creates one `MutatingWebhookConfiguration` ([@lst:sharder-webhook]).
+Every `ClusterRing` object generates one `MutatingWebhookConfiguration` ([@lst:sharder-webhook]).
-The configuration contains a single webhook, that is called for unassigned objects of all resources listed in the `ClusterRing` specification.
+The configuration contains a single webhook for unassigned objects of all resources listed in the `ClusterRing` specification.
 In addition to watching `ClusterRing` objects for spec changes, the controller also watches shard `Leases` for availability changes.
-It reports the total number and the number of available shards as well as the `Ready` condition in the `ClusterRing` status ([@lst:clusterring-status]).
+It reports the total number, the number of available shards, and the `Ready` condition in the `ClusterRing` status ([@lst:clusterring-status]).

 The shard lease controller is responsible for detecting instance failures based on the `Lease` objects that every shard maintains.
-Like in the study project implementation, it watches all shard `Leases` and determines the state of each individual shard following the conditions in [@tbl:shard-states].
+Like in the study project implementation, it watches all shard `Leases` and determines the state of each shard following the conditions in [@tbl:shard-states].
-When a shard becomes uncertain, it tries to acquire the lease to ensure connectivity with the API server.
+When a shard becomes uncertain, it tries to acquire the `Lease` to ensure connectivity with the API server.
-Only if the controller is able to acquire the `Lease`, the shard is considered unavailable and removed from partitioning.
+Only if the controller can acquire the `Lease` is the shard considered unavailable and removed from partitioning.
 I.e., all shards in states ready, expired, and uncertain are considered available and included in partitioning.
 Orphaned `Leases` are garbage collected by the shard lease controller.
-For increased observability, the shard lease controllers writes the determined state to the `alpha.sharding.timebertt.dev/state` label on the respective `Lease` objects.
+For increased observability, the shard lease controller writes the determined state to the `alpha.sharding.timebertt.dev/state` label on the respective `Lease` objects.
 [@studyproject]

 |Shard State|Conditions|